wertstahl/TrajedC64/README.md

 	   	this works. and i had the idea first. and i made it happen.
 		if you don´t like it, do not use it. simple.

+		the file <b>testarea960x600.png</b> has to stay with the binaries in the root directory. or there will be crashes.

+		the blinking and drawing upon del-undo is not so visually functional under windows 10. meh.

 program name:
 		 trajed v1.08